 Difference between vertical and horizontal scaling?

-Vertical scaling where you are adding more power/capacity to your resources, whereas horizontal scaling where the number of same resources have been multiplied.
+Vertical scaling where you are adding more power/capacity to your resources, whereas horizontal scaling where the number of same resources has been multiplied.
 Autoscaling policy provides us with a managed service to a horizontal scale of EC2 resources.
 For vertical scaling of EC2 resources either we can do it manually or we write down an automated script and get it pushed as and some specific event gets triggered.

 What are the three important things that AWS going to bill you?